 Expressive language is the ability to express one’s own thoughts and feelings through speech.

-This refers to the social language skills the child uses in daily interactions with others.
-They include what the child says.
-How he/she says it.
+This refers to the social language skills a child uses in daily interactions with others.
+This includes what and the child how it.
 The body language and whether it is suitable at that situation or not.